SESMG/SESMG/docs/getting_started/how_to_use.rst

 - **occupants** [RICHARDSON]: Number of occupants living in the respective building.
 Only required when using the Richardson tool, use fill character "0" for other load profiles.
 - **building class** [HEAT SLP ONLY]: BDEW building classes that coincide with the building locations are explained `here <https://spreadsheet-energy-system-model-generator.readthedocs.io/en/latest/structure_of_energy_system/structure.html#sinks>`_.
 - **wind class** [HEAT SLP ONLY]: wind classification for building location (0=not windy, 1=windy)
+- **district heating**: This column allows you to specify whether the house should be connected to the heating network (1) or not (0).
+- **lat**: If house can be connected to dh-network this column must be filled with the latitude (WGS84).
+- **lon**: If house can be connected to dh-network this column must be filled with the longitude (WGS84).

 .. csv-table:: Exemplary input for the sinks sheet
-   :header: label,comment,active,fixed,input,load profile,nominal value,annual demand,occupants,building class,wind class
+   :header: label,comment,active,fixed,input,load profile,nominal value,annual demand,occupants,building class,wind class, district heating, lat, lon

    ,,,,,,(kW),(kWh/a),(richardson),(heat slp),(heat slp)
-   ID_electricity_sink,H0 standard load profile sink,1,1,ID_electricity_bus,h0,0,5000.0,0,0,0
+   ID_electricity_sink,H0 standard load profile sink,1,1,ID_electricity_bus,h0,0,5000.0,0,0,0,0,0,0
-   ID_heat_sink,EFH standard load profile sink,1,1,ID_heat_bus,efh,0,30000.0,0,3,0
+   ID_heat_sink,EFH standard load profile sink,1,1,ID_heat_bus,efh,0,30000.0,0,3,0,1,55.000000,11.000000
-   ID_cooling_sink,fixed timeseries cooling demand,0,1,ID_cooling_bus,timeseries,1,0,0,0,0
+   ID_cooling_sink,fixed timeseries cooling demand,0,1,ID_cooling_bus,timeseries,1,0,0,0,0,0,0,0

 .. figure:: ../images/BSP_Graph_sink.png
    :width: 100 %